opentok/opentok-react-native-samples/Archiving/README.md

 The app uses a `showRecIndicator` state property to track whether to show the "Recording" indicator in the publisher (based on whether the session is being archived).

-The `OTSession` object dispatches the `archiveStarted` and `archiveStopped` events.The `eventHandlers` property of the `OTSession` object is set to the event handlers object:
+The `OTSession` object dispatches the `archiveStarted` and `archiveStopped` events.
+The `eventHandlers` property of the `OTSession` object is set to the event handlers object:

 ```jsx
 <OTSession